zilverline/mt940/README.md

 MT940
 ======

 Full parser for MT940 files, see [MT940](http://nl.wikipedia.org/wiki/MT940).
-This is based on the original gem of [Frank Oxener - Agile Dovadi BV](http://github.com/dovadi/mt940) but completely redesigned and extended.
+Initially this is based on the original gem of [Frank Oxener - Agile Dovadi BV](http://github.com/dovadi/mt940) but as of version 2.0 completely rewritten in order to support MT940-structured format introduced by SEPA.

 The following Dutch banks are implemented: